 3. Missouri War Crime or Centralia Massacre.
 Missouri War Crimes, during the Civil War, were a common occurrence, but one in particular, would be remembered as the Centralia Massacre.
 The words war crime, atrocity, murder are often mixed interchangeably, in regard to soldiers heinous actions during the heat of battle.
 In some instances Hate Crime might be a more applicable term to explain the incomprehensible acts.
 The Civil War in Missouri and Kansas was rarely fought between regular armies in the field.
 It was carried out primarily by partisan bands of guerilla fighters, and the atrocities were nearly unmatched.
 (Submitted on April 28, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)

 Credits.
 This page was last revised on April 30, 2018.
 This page originally submitted on April 28, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 103 times since then.
+This page has been viewed 213 times since then and 38 times this year.
 Photos: 1, 2. submitted on April 28, 2018, by Cosmos Mariner of Cape Canaveral, Florida. • Bernard Fisher was the editor who published this page.